unoplatform/uno/doc/articles/features/windows-ui-startscreen.md

 `JumpListItem` supports `DisplayName`, `Description`, `Arguments` and `Logo` properties on both Android and iOS.

+`DisplayName` may not be empty on Android - this behavior differs from UWP.
+If left empty, a single space will be used instead.

 `Logo` property can be initialized only with `ms-appx:`-based images.
 This behavior matches UWP and actually matches native support on both platforms as well.

 To handle `JumpListItem` activation, check the `LaunchActivatedEventArgs.Arguments` in `App.OnLaunched` method.
 Note, that when the application is running, the method will still be called again (this behavior matches UWP).